quietui/quiet/docs/docs/components/slide-activator.md

 The readonly `--thumb-position` custom property will be set to a value between 0 and 1 on the host element, representing how far the user has slid the thumb toward activation.
 You can use this to transition styles at different thresholds.

 Additionally, a `quiet-progress` event will be emitted while the user slides the thumb.
-This event contains an `event.detail.percentage` payload with a corresponding number between 0 and 1.
+This event contains an `event.detail.percent` payload with a corresponding number between 0 and 1.

 ```html {.example}
 <div id="slide-activator__progress">